Product packaging design: top tips

 Packaging design is a key consideration in marketing and selling a product.
-Consumers are drawn to products that look good, are convenient to use and reflect the creativity and personality of the company.
-Effective product packaging has the potential to influence buying decisions, attract new customers, increase sales and boost your business' brand.
+Consumers are drawn to convenient products that look good and reflect the creativity and personality of the company.

 There is more, however, to product packaging than simply ensuring it looks good.
 Packaging has to fulfil a whole range of other roles, including enclosing and protecting products for distribution, storage, sale, and use.

 Here are some of the many things to remember when creating a successful package design.

 1. Be original.
 With many competing products on the market, it can be difficult to make your packaging stand out from the crowd.
 Visual appeal can help catch customers' attention.
 Authenticity and character of the design can help communicate your brand's story, giving your product that useful point of difference in the marketplace.